The Specialized Allez range consists of great entry level road bikes and a crit racing machine - we help you choose the right model for you

 The frame is lighter and stiffer, thanks to the use of Smartweld technology at junctions.
 The geometry has been tweaked, with a shorter stack, and indeed a shorter reach and wheelbase.
 All this adds up to a more head down, nippy ride.

 This is really more of a crit machine than a ‘first bike that could do alright in a race’.
 In fact, Specialized used this frame to make limited edition fixie bikes for racers at the Red Hook Crit – and racing doesn’t really get more aggressive than that.

 Specialized call this the ‘stiffest alloy bike we’ve ever tested’ – with influence coming from the World Tour winning Tarmac and fork sizes that alter in line with the frame size for improved handling.

 An aero curve at the downtube is complimented by a Venge carbon aero seatpost.
 The Praxis chainset features a semi compact 52/36 chainset with an 11-28 cassette (racers might want to adjust that).
-Axis 2.0 brakes complement a Shimano 105 set up with Axis Elite wheels and 24mm Turbo Pro tyres.
+At Comp level, the Axis 2.0 brakes complement a Shimano 105 set up with Axis Elite wheels and 24mm Turbo Pro tyres.

 Which Specialized Allez should you buy?

 With five models to choose from, it’s easy to understand the conundrum.